truenas/documentation/content/_includes/ClusterSetup.md

    When complete, each SCALE system has a card on the TrueCommand **Dashboard** and is actively displaying system statistics.

 {{< hint info >}}
-A good practice is to backup the SCALE system configuration before creating the cluster.
+A good practice is to back up the SCALE system configuration before creating the cluster.
-In the TrueCommand **Dashboard**, click on the name of a connected system.
-This opens a detailed view of that system.
+In the TrueCommand **Dashboard**, click on the name of a connected system to open a detailed view of that system.
 Click **Config Backups** and **CREATE BACKUP** to store the SCALE configuration file with TrueCommand.
-This allows quickly restoring the system configuration to the initial working state, should something go wrong.
+Backups allow users to quickly restore the system configuration to the initial working state if something goes wrong.
 {{< /hint >}}

 ![](/images/TrueCommand/2.2/.png "")